Grandfather Mountain near Linville in Avery County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Environment • Horticulture & Forestry.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1794.

 Location.
-36° 5.084′ N, 81° 50.746′ W. Marker is in Grandfather Mountain, North Carolina, in Watauga County.
-Marker is at the intersection of U.S. 221 and Blowing Rock Highway on U.S. 221.
+36° 5.084′ N, 81° 50.746′ W. Marker is near Linville, North Carolina, in Avery County.
+It is in Grandfather Mountain.
+It is at the intersection of Blowing Rock Highway (U.S. 221) and Blowing Rock Highway on Blowing Rock Highway.
 Touch for map.
-Marker is in this post office area: Blowing Rock NC 28605, United States of America.
+Marker is at or near this postal address: 2050 Blowing Rock Hwy, Linville NC 28646, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Asa Gray (about 300 feet away, measured in a direct line); Stephen Tyng Mather (approx. 1.8 miles away); Linn Cove Viaduct (approx. 1.8 miles away); A Woman of War (approx. 2.8 miles away); Former Avery County Jail (approx. 4˝ miles away); Avery County Salute to Veterans (approx. 4˝ miles away); Avery County Veterans Monument (approx. 4˝ miles away); Banner Elk (approx. 5.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Asa Gray (about 300 feet away, measured in a direct line); Stephen Tyng Mather (approx. 1.8 miles away); Linn Cove Viaduct (approx. 1.8 miles away); A Woman of War (approx. 2.8 miles away); Former Avery County Jail (approx. 4½ miles away); Avery County Salute to Veterans (approx. 4½ miles away); Avery County Veterans Monument (approx. 4½ miles away); Banner Elk (approx. 5.2 miles away).
+Touch for a list and map of all markers in Linville.